That-Cool-Coder/mesothelae/README.md

 WARNING
 ERROR
 ```
 The 'master copy' is stored in an enum `api/status.py`, so if this documentation is wrong, just look there.
 Statuses should be `WITH_CAPS_AND_UNDERSCORES`.
+There's also a mirror in `commonScripts/Status.js`.
+If the two disagree, update the JS to match the Python.

 ###### OK
 This is fairly obvious: everything is totally ok.
 For instance, the user tried logging in and their details were correct.
 Another example is if they send a chat message and it gets added to the room just fine.